Huang Zhangjiayang: Career

 At the 2023 Tashkent World Cup, Huang and the Chinese group swept the gold medals in the all-around and in both event finals.
 Weeks later she won gold in the All-Around and silver in the two event finals in Baku.
 From 31 May to 3 June the group competed at the Asian Championships in Manila, winning bronze in teams along individuals Wang Zilu, Zhao Yating and Zhao Yue, gold in the All-Around, with 5 hoops and with 3 ribbons & 2 balls.
-In July she travelled to Milan for the last World Cup of the season, getting bronze in the All-Around and with 3 ribbons & 2 balls. in late August Xinyi was selected for the World Championships in Valencia, winning silver in the All-Aroud and with 3 ribbons & 2 balls as well an historical gold medal with 5 hoops.
+In July she travelled to Milan for the last World Cup of the season, getting bronze in the All-Around and with 3 ribbons & 2 balls. in late August Xinyi was selected for the World Championships in Valencia, winning silver in the All-Around and with 3 ribbons & 2 balls as well an historical gold medal with 5 hoops.

 In March 2024 she took part in the World Cup in Athens, winning bronze in the All-Around and the two event finals.
 A month later in Baku they were 5th overall, 4th with 5 hoops, and 5th in the mixed event in Tashkent.
 In June the group participated in the stage in Milan, winning gold overall and with 5 hoops as well as silver in the mixed event.
 In August 2024, Huang, Wang Lanjing, Guo Qiqi, Hao Ting and Ding Xinyi were selected to compete at the Olympic Games in Paris.
 There they won an historical gold medal in the final, being only the second time China medalled in the event after 2008's silver.